-So you didn’t do so well for you’re A-levels or your polytechnic grades are not stellar.
+So you didn’t do so well for your A-levels, or your polytechnic grades are not stellar.
 Your dream of getting a place in NUS is now an impossibility.
-Don’t fret, its not the end of the world.
-According to MOE, only 29% of each cohort manages to get into a local university, which means it’s difficult for everybody.
+Don’t fret, it’s not the end of the world.
+According to MOE, only 35% of each cohort manages to get into a local university, which means it’s difficult for everybody.
 So what are your options?
-For many, SIM-UOL programs seem to be the most popular fall back option.
-This article will discuss other alternatives that might be more suitable for some of you that you might never have heard of before.
+For many, SIM-UOL programs seem to be the most popular fallback option.
+This article will discuss other alternatives that might be more suitable for some of you that you might have never heard of before.

-UniSIM is currently providing full-time degree courses in accountancy, marketing and (soon) Human Resource.
+SUSS is currently providing 8 full-time degree courses.
 Those who are strapped for cash might want to choose UniSIM over other alternatives due to their subsidies from MOE.
-Being considered a local university, graduates from UniSIM might have a better shot at government and civil sector jobs.
-Ministries already regularly send their employees to get their degrees from UniSIM.
-Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 requires, you can consider UniSIM as a good alternative.
-According to UniSIM, the average poly GPA admitted was 3.4 out of 4.
-In comparison to the accountancy courses at NUS at 3.86, NTU at 3.79 and SMU at 3.72.
+Being considered a local university, graduates from SUSS might have a better shot at government and civil sector jobs.
+Ministries already send their employees to get their degrees from SUSS regularly.
+Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 require, you can consider SUSS as a good alternative.
+According to SUSS, the average poly GPA at the 10th percentile was 3.4 out of 4 (2014).
+This is in comparison to the accountancy courses at NUS at 3.73, NTU at 3.71 and SMU at 3.7.
+(2018/19)

 Source of Data:

-Firstly, the competition for UniSIM full-time courses is growing (read article above).
+Firstly, the competition for SUSS full-time courses is growing (read the article above).
 The part-time courses are less popular, and hence, it might be easier for some of you to gain admission.
-Additionally, UniSIM has a wider range of part-time courses.
-They offer degrees in Engineering, Social Work, Psychology, Sociology and many more that may cater to bright young minds that do not have interest in the full-time courses that UniSIM offers.
+Additionally, SUSS has a wider range of part-time courses.
+They offer degrees in Engineering, Social Work, Psychology, Sociology and much more that may cater to bright young minds that do not have an interest in the full-time courses that SUSS offers.

-The downside however, is that to be eligible for UniSIM Part-Time degrees, one must be 21 or above and must have at least 2 years of work experience OR be employed full-time.
+The downside, however, is that to be eligible for SUSS Part-Time degrees, one must be 21 or above and have at least 2 years of work experience, OR be employed full-time.

-These criteria is not a problem for guys.
-UniSIM recognises NS as employment.
+These criteria are not problems for guys.
+SUSS recognises NS as employment.
 Hence, if you complete a full 2 years of NS, you will be eligible to apply once you ORD.

-Think Ivy league universities is out of your league?
+Think Ivy League universities are out of your league?
 Think again.
 Your academic ability is not one to be underestimated.
-Im sure you have heard of recent news of Singapore topping global PISA rankings, being world best in mathematics & science in TIMS study and came in no.1 for the 7th successive years in International Baccalaureate exams.
+I’m sure you have heard of the recent news of Singapore topping global PISA rankings, being world best in mathematics & science in TIMS study and coming in no.1 for the 7th successive years in International Baccalaureate exams.
 If there is one word to describe Singapore’s academic prowess compared to the rest of the word, it is “unbeatable”.

 Here’s the thing, if you are competing with fellow Singaporeans, it is like trying to smash a rock using a rock.
-It is futile battle.
-Instead, why don’t you set your sights higher and aim for universities abroad which enjoy even better reputation than NUS, NTU?
+It is a futile battle.
+Instead, why don’t you set your sights higher and aim for universities abroad which enjoy an even better reputation than NUS, NTU?
 We are talking about Harvard, Oxford and the like.
 Many of them are not as academically oriented as we think.
 Don’t limit and doubt yourself.
 Think it is impossible?
-If Joseph Schooling can beat world no.1 Michael Phelps, why not you?
+If Joseph Schooling can beat swimming’s no.1, Michael Phelps, why can’t you?
 You just need to be shown the path by other Singaporean seniors who have done it.
 Joseph Schooling was also coached, isn’t it?